-We randomly distribute nodes in a 200×200 unit square and generate a certain number of primary users (PUs).
+We randomly distribute nodes in a $200 \times 200$ unit square.
+Also, we randomly generate a certain number of primary users (PUs).
 Each primary user occupies one channel.
 Each node in the network has its own available channel set according to the positions of PUs.
-The settings of the parameters are shown in Table IV.
+The settings of parameters are shown in Table IV.

-The three parameters, total number of nodes, total number of channels and interference range of primary users, are tunable.
-Each time, we change one of the three parameters and compare the algorithms using three metrics: (1) assigned link rate: the ratio of assigned links over possible links; (2) delivery rate: the ratio of the maximum broadcast reachable nodes over the total number of nodes; (3) number of rounds: the number of rounds needed by CA. The higher the assigned link rate, the better the result.
+The three parameters, total number of nodes, total number of channels, and interference range of primary users, are tunable.
+Each time we change one of the three and compare the algorithms using three metrics: (1) assigned link rate: the ratio of assigned links over possible links; (2) delivery rate: the ratio of the maximum broadcast reachable nodes over total number of nodes; (3) number of rounds: the number of rounds needed by CA. The higher the assigned link rate, the better the result.
 The same applies for the delivery rate.
 A small number of rounds indicates higher efficiency.